Home » Biography of Chancellor Nicholas Zeppos

 In a bold move to strengthen Vanderbilt’s commitment to admitting undergraduates on the basis of accomplishment and achievement, rather than their ability to pay, in 2009, Zeppos created an expanded financial aid program.
 By replacing undergraduate need-based loans with grant and scholarship assistance, this transformative initiative opened the university’s doors wider to highly talented and qualified students of all economic, cultural and geographical backgrounds.
-The expanded aid program is funded by a combination of strategic budget allocations, the university’s Shape the Future fundraising campaign, which under Zeppos’ leadership raised over $1.9 billion, and the current Opportunity Vanderbilt campaign.
+The expanded aid program is a top university priority and is funded by a combination of strategic budget allocations and gifts from thousands of generous donors to Opportunity Vanderbilt, a campaign to increase undergraduate scholarship endowment.

 Zeppos joined the Vanderbilt community in 1987 as an assistant professor in the Law School, where he has been recognized with five teaching awards.
-He subsequently served as an associate dean and then as associate provost before being named provost and vice chancellor for academic affairs in 2002.
-He served as interim chancellor of the university from Aug.
-1, 2007, until March 1, 2008, when he was appointed chancellor.
+He subsequently served as an associate dean, then as associate provost before being named provost and vice chancellor for academic affairs in 2002.
+He served as interim chancellor of the university from August 1, 2007, until March 1, 2008 when he was appointed chancellor.

 Chancellor Zeppos currently serves on the boards of the Nashville Area Chamber of Commerce and the Nashville Public Education Foundation.
 He also serves on the National Security Higher Education Advisory Board and the Freedom Forum Diversity Institute Board.